daparker/pending-banner-releases/README.md

 # Pending Banner Releases

+## About
-This program will show the releases in the Ellucian Solution Manager database which have not yet been installed in the specified Banner instances.
+This is a small Java program that will show the releases in the Ellucian Solution Manager (ESM) database which have not yet been installed in the specified Banner instances.
+It is intended to be compiled and run on the ESM server, as it requires access to the OJDBC driver, H2 driver, and H2 database used by ESM.
+You can specity the connection details for up to three separate Banner instances, and this program will show the pending releases which are not yet installed in each instance.
+This makes it useful for quickly comparing which releases are installed in different Banner environments.

 **Note:** This program does not currently recognize dependencies.
 Therefore, the output may show some product versions which are not installed in Banner because they were superseded by a newer release.